 “We should really go.
 I don’t like this one bit,” Philip said.
 “What if they see us?
 I mean, what are we really doing here?”

 “He’s got a point.
 We don’t want to get in trouble,” Ethan agreed.
 “If they catch us, father will punish us for sure.
-It’s too risky with people on the look-out.
-And those people over there, or whatever they are, give me a bad feeling, you know.
+It’s too risky with people on the lookout.
+And those people, with the noises, over there, or whatever they are, give me a bad feeling.
 It just doesn’t feel right.
 There’s something… blood-curling… about the whole thing.”

 “Fine, wusses,” Johnny gave in.
 He seemed discontented by the group’s lack of moral, yet still relieved.
-A fear was growing inside of him, one that he tried not to share.
+Fear was growing inside of him, one that he tried not to share.

-Suddenly, another branch cracked just beyond the nearest couple of trees.
+Suddenly, another branch cracked just behind the nearest trees.
 Johnny jumped from fright and escalated his directive.
 “Go, go, go—get back to the boat,” he hissed, stumbling away from the road in the opposite direction.